kktsuji/til/test-driven-development/tdd-key-concepts.md

 The simple and powerful key concepts of test-driven development (TDD) are following:

 * Write new code only if automatic tests have failed
-* Delete dupulication
+* Delete duplication

-These consepts lead to the following procedures:
+These concepts lead to the following procedures:

 1. Red: Write a small test code that will always fail.
 2. Green: Write new code to make the test successful (any ugly code can be allowed in this process).